inflearn logo

 Hello

-I created this course to share my experiences with those who want to turn the profession of a UX designer into a realistic career option rather than just a vague aspiration.
+I have created this course to share my experiences with those who want to make the profession of a UX designer a realistic career option, rather than just a vague aspiration.

-In particular, I will cover the UX environment in English-speaking countries, the design culture of global corporations, and the UX perspectives and collaboration methods required during the international hiring process, providing a vision to grow into a global UX designer beyond the domestic market.
+In particular, I cover the UX environment in English-speaking countries, the design culture of global corporations, and the UX perspectives and collaboration methods required for overseas employment, offering a vision for growing into a global UX designer beyond the domestic market.

 All